learn-co-students/nyc-mhtn-web-060418/45-redux-auth/README.md

 ---

-## Enter: JWT

----
+#### JSON Web Tokens (JWT)

 - Token-based authentication is **stateless**. _We are not storing any information about a logged in user on the server_ (which also means we don't need a model or table for our user sessions).
-No stored information means your application can scale and add more machines as necessary without worrying about where a user is logged in.
-Instead, the client (browser) stores a token and sends that token along with every request.
-Instead of storing a plaintext username, or user_id, we can encode user data with JSON Web Tokens (JWT) and store that encoded token client side.
+No stored information means our application can scale and add more machines as necessary without worrying about where a user is logged in.
+Instead, the client (browser) stores a token and sends that token along with every authenticated request.
+Instead of storing a plaintext username, or user_id, we can encode user data with JSON Web Tokens (JWT) and store that encoded token client-side.

 ---

-### JWT Auth Flow:
+#### JWT Auth Flow:

 ![](https://i.stack.imgur.com/f2ZhM.png)